 Image Scanning & CVE Management

-You can write the most secure code in the world, but if your base image (FROM node:14) has a critical vulnerability in openssl, you are hacked.
+You can write the most pristine, bulletproof code in the world, but if your base image (FROM node:14) has a critical vulnerability in openssl, your entire system is compromised before your application even boots.

-Image Scanning is the process of inspecting the packages inside a container image (libraries, OS packages) and matching them against a database of known vulnerabilities (CVEs).
+Image Scanning is the automated process of inspecting the packages inside a container image—both OS-level utilities and application-level dependencies—and matching them against a database of known vulnerabilities (CVEs).

 1. The Supply Chain Threat

-A scanner generates a Software Bill of Materials (SBOM)—a list of every package in your image—and checks the National Vulnerability Database (NVD).
+To prevent this, a scanner generates a Software Bill of Materials (SBOM)—a granular inventory of every package, library, and binary inside your image—and cross-references it against the National Vulnerability Database (NVD).

 2. Interactive: Layer Vulnerability Scanner

 Images are built in layers.
-Vulnerabilities often hide in base layers you didn’t even write.
+Vulnerabilities often hide deep within base layers you didn’t explicitly write, compounding as each layer adds more dependencies.

 IMAGE LAYERS (Click to Scan)